ChenS0407/test/reference/faqs/pipelines/use/trigger.md

 ## Q7: The listening path is configured, but the generated trigger is the listening root directory

 In line with expectations.
-The server will listen to the root directory, but Blue Shield will filter based on this path.
+The server will listen to the root directory, but BKCI will filter based on this path.

-This trigger is targeted at Blue Shield, and Blue Shield will also filter the configured listening path to decide whether to trigger the pipeline.
+This trigger is targeted at BKCI, and BKCI will also filter the configured listening path to decide whether to trigger the pipeline.

 If you only want to limit it to a certain path, you need to change it manually.